LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_items.md

 Jobal is gregarious and charismatic, and he constantly wanders the city keeping in contact with people and listening for problems and opportunities.
 Any guide you hire out of Port Nyanzaru will pay a part of their fee to Jobal: most are independent operators but are quite happy with the extra business Jobal brings them.

 > **Help Wanted:** Jobal may be able to put you in touch with passengers who will pay to travel with the party to someplace they're already going, and he'll be able to find buyers for any particularly useful information you discover about the interior of Chult.
 Additionally, he may have clients looking for seasoned explorers to answer questions and prepare them for the undead or other Chultan dangers.
-Wandering into the jungle without the rest of your party, such as by working as a guide for other exploration groups, is not wise.
+Wandering into the jungle without the rest of your party (such as by working as a guide for other exploration groups) is unwise, and as everyone knows Wisdom is important for _Survival_.

 ![Jobal](images/characters/Merchant_Prince_Jobal.jpg)